Caleb-J773/DigiShell/README.md

 ## Some notable features that is being work on.
+We only have the essentials.
+Currently Digishell just has the controls you need for making contacts.

 **Web Interface**
 Access from any browser over a LAN or VPN (**do not expose to internet for safety reasons**), which could be good for remote stations or operating from a tablet, phone/small screen during field operations.
 No need to be at your main shack computer.

 **Terminal Ready**
 CLI interface for headless setups, SSH sessions, and if you just prefer working in the terminal.

-**Simplified Controls**
-Only the essentials.
-No confusing menus or hidden settings buried somewhere.
-Just the controls you actually need for making contacts.

 **Python Powered**
 Built with Python so it works pretty much anywhere and you can customize it if you want.